Twin Lake Carp Tracking

 The first step in managing carp populations is understanding the size of the population, where they congregate, and how and where they move around.

 Fish biologists use a technique called Mark and Recapture to estimate population size and biomass.
 Electrofishing gear is used to temporarily stun fish to the surface, where the carp are collected, measured, and weighed.
-A distinctive clip is made to a fin.
-This process is repeated, and note is made of previously-marked fish that were recaptured as well as new fish that had not previously been captured.
 A mathematical formula is used to translate this mark and recapture data into an estimate of the carp population.
-Mark and Recapture surveys were completed twice in September 2016 on all three basins of Twin Lake.
-One more survey will be completed in September 2017.
+Mark and Recapture surveys were completed twice in September 2016 and once in July 2017.

 Forty carp were tagged with small radio transmitters implanted under their skin in Fall 2016.
-Commission staff periodically are out on the lakes with portable tracking antennas to track where the fish go.
-We are especially interested in finding out where they overwinter, and if they are in groups that would be easily harvested.
-The lake system is tributary to Shingle Creek through Ryan Lake and Ryan Creek, and we know there is a large population of carp in Shingle Creek, especially upstream in shallow Palmer Lake in Brooklyn Center.
+Commission staff periodically either boated or in the winter walked the lakes with portable tracking antennas to track where the fish go and where they overwinter and spawn.
 Carp are strong and wily swimmers and are known to swim miles through storm sewers and small channels.
-It is possible they are migrating between Twin Lake and Shingle Creek.
-As part of the project a stationary antenna will be placed on Ryan Creek, which is the outlet of the Twin Lake system into Ryan Lake.
-That stationary antenna will log every time a tagged carp swims past.
+To investigate whether fish are migrating between Twin/Ryan Lakes and Shingle Creek, a stationary antenna was placed on Ryan Creek between Lower Twin Lake and Ryan Lake.
+That stationary antenna logged every time a tagged carp swam past.